scarletti-ben/vercel-api/README.md

 - A `GET` request or direct access [here](https://scarletti-ben.vercel.app/api/test) should succeed

 ### [api/test-proxy](https://scarletti-ben.vercel.app/api/test-proxy)
-- A `GET` request or direct access [here](https://scarletti-ben.vercel.app/api/test-proxy) should fail as the `?url=` parameter is missing
+- A `GET` request or direct access [here](https://scarletti-ben.vercel.app/api/test-proxy) should fail as the `?link=` parameter is missing
-- A `GET` request or direct access [here](https://scarletti-ben.vercel.app/api/test-proxy?url=https://api.dictionaryapi.dev/api/v2/entries/en/hello) should succeed with a `JSON` object as the data field
+- A `GET` request or direct access [here](https://scarletti-ben.vercel.app/api/test-proxy?link=https://api.dictionaryapi.dev/api/v2/entries/en/hello) should succeed with a `JSON` object as the data field
-- A `GET` request or direct access [here](https://scarletti-ben.vercel.app/api/test-proxy?url=https://www.example.com) should fail as the content type returned is `text/html`
+- A `GET` request or direct access [here](https://scarletti-ben.vercel.app/api/test-proxy?link=https://www.example.com) should fail as the content type returned is `text/html`
-- A `GET` request or direct access [here](https://scarletti-ben.vercel.app/api/test-proxy?url=https://www.reddit.com) should fail as `Reddit` does not honour the request
+- A `GET` request or direct access [here](https://scarletti-ben.vercel.app/api/test-proxy?link=https://www.reddit.com) should fail as `Reddit` does not honour the request

 ### [api/public-key](https://scarletti-ben.vercel.app/api/public-key)
 - A `GET` request or direct access [here](https://scarletti-ben.vercel.app/api/public-key) should succeed with `PUBLIC_KEY` as a `Base64` encoded string in an object of the data field `response.data.PUBLIC_KEY`